prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the path of the object storage configuration file.</p>
+<p>objectStorageConfigFile defines the path of the object storage configuration file.</p>
 <p>The configuration format is defined at <a href="https://thanos.io/tip/thanos/storage.md/#configuring-access-to-object-storage">https://thanos.io/tip/thanos/storage.md/#configuring-access-to-object-storage</a></p>
 <p>The operator performs no validation of the configuration file.</p>
 <p>This field takes precedence over <code>objectStorageConfig</code>.</p>